 Conclusion

 This study highlighted a low level of implementation of bio-preservation practices in cane rat farms, indicating the potential persistence of resistant bacteria in the environment.
 Escherichia coli strains isolated presented susceptibility to aminoglycosides, carbapenems, and third- and fourth-generation cephalosporins, but high resistance levels were observed for other antibiotic classes, notably tetracyclines, aminopenicillins, folate synthesis inhibitors, and fosfomycin.
+These results underscore the potential risk of AMR transmission from grasscutter farms to humans and the environment, highlighting the urgency of integrated surveillance and intervention strategies

 The extent of multidrug resistance and the diversity of observed phenotypes confirm the existence of a potential resistance reservoir in Thryonomys swinderianus, representing a real public health risk.
 Further studies, including a larger number of sites and molecular and phylogenetic analyses, are needed to better understand the mechanisms of resistance spread and to strengthen surveillance and adapt prevention strategies in cane rat farming.
+Furthermore, Molecular characterization of resistance genes or longitudinal studies to track AMR trends over time.

 List of Abbreviations